datanav/docs/technical/tripletex-hubspot.rst

 =============================
-Tripletex to Hubspot Dataflow
+Tripletex to HubSpot Dataflow
 =============================

-Generated: 2024-09-11 00:00:00
+Generated: 2024-09-11 07:56:15

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Tripletex to Hubspot.
+This technical document provides a detailed overview of the Sesam Talk data flow from Tripletex to HubSpot.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Tripletex Contact to Hubspot Contact
+Tripletex Contact to HubSpot Contact
 ------------------------------------
-Every Tripletex Contact will be synchronized with a Hubspot Contact.
+Every Tripletex Contact will be synchronized with a HubSpot Contact.

-If a matching Hubspot Contact already exists, the Tripletex Contact will be merged with the existing one.
+If a matching HubSpot Contact already exists, the Tripletex Contact will be merged with the existing one.
-If no matching Hubspot Contact is found, a new Hubspot Contact will be created.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

-A Tripletex Contact will merge with a Hubspot Contact if one of the following property combinations match:
+A Tripletex Contact will merge with a HubSpot Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
    * - email
      - properties.email

-Once a link between a Tripletex Contact and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Contact and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Contact and a Hubspot Contact:
+The following properties are synchronized between a Tripletex Contact and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - email
      - properties.email
      - "string"